heygambo/coffeekiq/README.md

 # CoffeeKiq

-Coffeescript/Node.js Library to enqueue Jobs to Sidekiq.
+Coffeescript/Node.js Library to enqueue jobs to the Sidekiq Queue.

 This is a very trivial implementation.
 I will implement more features when I need them.
 Feel free to contribute.